-Officers performed CPR on Dulos, who was alone at the residence at the time, said McKenzie.
+Officers performed CPR on Dulos, who was alone at his residence at the time, said McKenzie.

-He pleaded not guilty to the murder charge, court records show.
+In court, Fotis pleaded not guilty to the murder charge, reports the Stamford Advocate.

 Fotis and Troconis were charged earlier with evidence tampering in connection with Jennifer’s disappearance.
-Both pleaded not guilty to that charge as well.
+Both have pleaded not guilty to that charge.

 Want to keep up with the latest crime coverage?
 Sign up for PEOPLE’s free True Crime newsletter for breaking crime news, ongoing trial coverage and details of intriguing unsolved cases.

-After the murder charge was filed, Pattis told PEOPLE: “It’s obvious the state police really have no idea what became of Jennifer.
+After the murder charge was filed, Pattis told PEOPLE: “A preliminary review of the warrant leaves us relieved and saddened.
+We’re relieved that there was nothing we didn’t expect or have heard about; saddened because it’s obvious the state police really have no idea what became of Jennifer.
 This remains an open case in our view.”